17 October–2 November 2017

 Day 8 Today we will head to Aboabo on the northeast border of the park.
 We will arrive before first light and will hope to find Plain and Long-tailed Nightjars on the road leading up to the camp.
 We will spend all morning birding the area.
 After lunch we will set off for a remote village in the Ashanti region of Ghana for what should be the highlight of the tour.
 On our arrival we will trek into the forest to a nesting site for White-headed Rockfowl.
 There are around 30 nests at this location and catching a glimpse of this remarkable bird will give us an amazing feeling.
 We will then transfer to Kumasi, check into our hotel and reflect on a wonderful day's birdwatching.

 Day 9 We will leave Kumasi after breakfast, heading towards Mole National Park.
 We can expect to see different bird species when we reach the Sahelian savannah plains of northern Ghana.
 On our arrival at Mole National Park we will check into Mole Hotel, the only accommodation in the area, for a three-night stay.
-Situated on a 250m high escarpment overlooking the park, it offers breathtaking views and from next to the pool on the hotel terrace we can watch African Savannah Elephants bathing in the two nearby watering holes.
+Situated on a 250-metre high escarpment overlooking the park, it offers breathtaking views and from next to the pool on the hotel terrace we can watch Savannah Elephants bathing in the two nearby watering holes.
 In the evening we will set off for some birding around the Mole Airstrip, where we will hope to see displaying Standard-winged and Freckled Nightjars.
 The airstrip is also productive for owls.

 Days 10–11 We will start early on both days, watching the dawn activity from the hotel terrace.
 We will hope to see Chestnut-crowned Sparrow-weaver, Lavender and Orange-cheeked Waxbills, Red-throated Bee-eater, Grey Woodpecker, Red-billed and Bar-breasted Firefinches, Senegal Batis, Stone Partridge, Beautiful and Pygmy Sunbirds and Abyssinian Ground-hornbill.
 The watering holes attract Senegal Thick-knee, Greater Painted-snipe, Saddle-billed and Woolly-necked Storks and Hadada Ibis.
 Raptors are common in Mole and we could see White-headed, Hooded and White-backed Vultures, African and Ayres's Hawk-eagles, Bateleur, Short-toed and Brown Snake-eagles, Lizard Buzzard, African Hobby, Lanner Falcon and several species of harrier.
 We will take guided walks into the woodland that surrounds the waterholes in the cooler early mornings and late afternoons.
-We will expect to encounter Bruce's Green-pigeon, Purple and Long-tailed Glossy-starlings, White-shouldered Black-tit, Senegal Eremomela, Oriole Warbler, Violet Turaco, Golden-tailed Woodpecker, Blackcap and Brown Babblers, Snowy-crowned Robin-chat, Yellow-breasted Apalis, Spotted Creeper, Northern Puffback, Rufus Cisticola, Swamp Flycatcher, Grey Tit-flycatcher and Yellow-fronted Tinkerbird.
-During the heat of the afternoon our options will be a cultural excursion to nearby Larabanga to see the 14th century mud-and-stick mosque, birding around the hotel grounds or relaxing on the terrace around the pool.
+We will expect to encounter Bruce's Green-pigeon, Purple Starling, Long-tailed Glossy-starling, White-shouldered Black-tit, Senegal Eremomela, Oriole Warbler, Violet Turaco, Golden-tailed Woodpecker, Blackcap and Brown Babblers, Snowy-crowned Robin-chat, Yellow-breasted Apalis, Spotted Creeper, Northern Puffback, Rufus Cisticola, Swamp Flycatcher, Grey Tit-flycatcher and Yellow-fronted Tinkerbird.
+During the heat of the afternoon our options will be a cultural excursion to nearby Larabanga to see the 14th-century mud-and-stick mosque, birding around the hotel grounds or relaxing on the terrace around the pool.
 In the early evenings we will search for the amazing Pel's Fishing-owl.

 Day 12 After a final morning's birding on the terrace of the hotel, and a hearty breakfast, we will depart for Bolgatanga in the Upper East Region.
 As we venture northwards we will pass through many villages and stop at Tamale for lunch and refreshments.
 Tamale is Ghana's third-largest city and is the capital of the Northern Region.
 We will arrive in Bolgatanga in the late afternoon and check into our guesthouse for two nights.
 We will set off for late-afternoon birding in the Tongo Hills, where our main target species will be Fox Kestrel and Rock-loving Cisticola, before returning to our accommodation in the evening.